sajjad-developer/expenses-tracker-cli/README.md

 expense
 ```

-Example output:

 ```
 Welcome to expenses-tracker-cli!
 Your personal expense tracker.
 --------------------------------------------------

-To get started, try one of these commands: expense add <amount> <description>       Add a new expense expense list                             View all your expenses expense total                            See your total spending
+To get started, try one of these commands: expense add <amount> <description> - Add a new expense expense list - View all your expenses expense total - See your total spending expense change-currency --currency <3-letter currency code e.g., USD, EUR> - Set your preferred currency

-For help on a command: expense <command> --help
+You can also filter expenses based on week, month, year, or specific date when typing list,total or export subcommand.

+For a full list of commands and options, type: expense --help For a comprehensive PDF manual, type: expense manual [--open] To undo your last action, type: expense undo
+To redo your last undone action, type: expense redo
 ```

 ---

 ## 📝 Commands

-- `expense reset` – Clears all stored expenses (with confirmation prompt)

 - `expense add <amount> <description>` – Add a new expense
 - `expense list` – Show expenses with filtering options